w-yeehong/tp/docs/UserGuide.md

 #### 5.2.1 Add a patient: `addpatient`

-Adds a quarantined individual to the application.
+You can use this command to add the patient details (name, temperature, period of stay, phone number, age and comment) to Covigent.

 Format: `addpatient n/NAME t/TEMPERATURE d/PERIOD_OF_STAY p/PHONE_NUMBER a/AGE [c/COMMENT]`

-* Adds a quarantined individual with the specified name, temperature, period of stay, phone number and age.
+Additional Information:
+* Duplicate names are not allowed.
+If an entry of name `John Doe` is recorded in Covigent, you should not add a patient of the name `John Doe` again.
+* `PERIOD_OF_STAY` is in the format `YYYYMMDD-YYYYMMDD`.
-* Temperature must be to 1 decimal place (e.g. 37.0 instead of 37).
+* `TEMPERATURE` should be keyed in to 1 decimal place (e.g. 37.0 instead of 37).
-* Period of stay is in the format YYYYMMDD-YYYYMMDD.
-* It is optional to include the comment field for the quarantined individual.
+* `COMMENT`for the patient is optional.

 Examples:
-* `addpatient n/John Doe p/98765432 t/37.4 d/20200910-20200924 a/35`
+* `addpatient n/John Doe p/98765432 t/37.4 d/20200910-20200924 a/35` Adds a patient named John Doe with phone number 98765432, temperature 37.4, period of stay from 10 September 2020 to 24 September 2020 and age 35 to Covigent.
-* `addpatient n/Betsy Crowe t/36.5 d/20201001-20201014 p/91234567 a/19 c/Is asthmatic`
+* `addpatient n/Betsy Crowe t/36.5 d/20201001-20201014 p/91234567 a/19 c/Is asthmatic` Adds a patient named Betsy Crowe with temperature 36.5, period of stay from 1 October 2020 to 14 October 2020, phone number 91234567, age 19 and comment to Covigent.

+Expected Outcome:
+The result display shows a success message "New patient added: John Doe" and the new details of the patient.
+The new patient can now be found in the patient panel in Covigent.

 #### 5.2.2 Delete a patient: `deletepatient`